AnkushMalaker/python-audio-interfaces/README.md

 #### Processing Blocks
 - **CollectorBlock**: Collects audio samples for a specified duration
 - **ResamplingBlock**: Resamples audio to a different sample rate
+  - `process_chunk_last()`: Flushes remaining buffered samples from the resampler.
+    Call this after processing all chunks to ensure no audio data is lost due to internal buffering.
 - **RechunkingBlock**: Rechunks audio data into fixed-size chunks

 #### Voice Activity Detection